 How well do they work –

 UPDATE oct 2012 - Its still early days but there are quite a lot of units in peoples hands now and all user reports have been very good so far.
 The 622c have been exceeding many owners expectations, and no bugs reported that I am aware of.
-Without a USB port there is a lot riding on this so I still wouldn’t like to make any 100% definitive calls until we here more user feedback still, with different gear and camera settings etc, but so far the 622c are looking very good.
+So far the 622c are looking very good.

 So far all indications are very good, everything seems to be working as advertised.
 No misfires or random fires and range is similar to the Pixel Kings around 50-60 meters (or more sometimes), which is generally a lot more than enough.